Deep frying is not the healthiest method of cooking, but learning to deep fry at home is a great way to fix an occasional treat for your family.

 Rice Bran Oil has a very light flavor footprint and a high smoke point, making it an ideal oil to have in the cupboard for applications from salad dressings to tempura.

-Rice bran oil is also quite rich in monounsaturated fats and is completely free of trans-fats.
+Rice bran oil is also quite rich in monounsaturated fats and is entirely free of trans-fats.

 However, it’s important to note that rice bran oil is highly industrialized and takes a lot of processing.
 Thus, while it’s popular in chain restaurant settings, it may be hard to find in small containers for home use.